Our hand-selected luthiers for the Summer 2026 High Desert Luthiery Invitational at Rio Bravo Brewing in Albuquerque

 Albuquerque, New Mexico

-I have been a luthier for 25 years and design and build guitars, basses, and other unique stringed instruments.
+I have been a luthier for over 25 years.
+I design and build guitars, basses, and other unique stringed instruments.
 I like to take the wants and needs of the player and use my experience as a luthier to create a tool that works specifically for them.

 I have a preference for thin, almost bare-wood finishes.
 I feel this approach lets the player connect with the instrument with more grace and ease.
 I want to build an instrument the player doesn’t want to put down.